A-Shariatix/Registration_Project/README.md

-# this project is about a basic registration server written by flask micro framework
+# this project is about a basic registration server written by flask micro framework(still in progress)